confluentinc/examples/ccloud/beginner-cloud/README.md

 ### DISCLAIMER

-This demo is for reference purposes only and should be used to see a sample workflow using Confluent Cloud CLI

-If you choose to run it against your Confluent Cloud cluster, be aware that it:

-- creates and deletes topics, service accounts, API keys, and ACLs
+This example uses real resources in Confluent Cloud, and it creates and deletes topics, service accounts, API keys, and ACLs.
-- is for demo purposes only
-- should be used only on a non-production cluster

 ### Pre-requisites